 State Theatre Director: Person at the UIL office who oversees the operation of the One-Act Play Contest.

 Step units: Stairway containing two or more risers covered by treads.

-- Strike: Removing scenery, props and lights from the acting area during or after a performance.
-Strike must be accomplished in 7 minutes or less. - Sweepstakes: Overall award given to the school accumulating the most points from the Spring Meet contests.
+Strike: Removing scenery, props and lights from the acting area during or after a performance.
+Strike must be accomplished in 7 minutes or less.